Binocular Vision is the ability to see with both eyes open, and the coordinated use of both eyes perceives a single image.

 The process of binocular vision is complex teamwork of the two eyes working together in synergy with the brain.
 Each eye presents a slightly different image to the brain, and the brain blends the two dissimilar images into a single image by process of fusion.

 Binocular Vision begins to develop soon after birth.
 Significant focusing is achieved by six months of life.
 The accuracy and sharpness of images, along with depth perception, continue to develop between 4 and 9 years of life,

-The brain converges overlapping images into one clear picture, but both the eyes must be in perfect alignment, working synchronously.
-When the two images do not colligate, the brain confuse to process the non-aligned images or inputs.
+The brain converges overlapping images into one clear picture, but for that, both the eyes must be in perfect alignment, working synchronously.
+When the two images do not colligate, the brain gets confused with processing the non-aligned images or inputs.
 In response, the brain forces the eye muscles to produce the alignment and fix the problem.
-When this happens often, it puts a lot of strain on the eye muscles.
-The eyes then become tired and sore, leading to a variety of painful symptoms such as headaches.
+When this happens repeatedly, it puts a lot of strain on the eye muscles making the person symptomatic.